CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/backup_sd_desktop.md

 Log in to your SD Desktop and open **Data Gateway**.
 If the software installation help tools are enabled for your project, then you should have folder:
 **tools-for-sd-desktop** included in the directory that Data Gateway created ( in Projects/SD-Connect/_your-project-name_).
-If you don't find _tools-for-sd-desktop_ directory through data gateway **send a request to servicedesk@csc.fi**.
+If you don't find _tools-for-sd-desktop_ directory through the Data Gateway, **send a request to servicedesk@csc.fi**.
 In the request, indicate that you wish that the SD Desktop software installation help tools would be made available for your project.
 You must also include to the message the  **Project identifier string** of your project.
 You can check this random string for example in the [SD Connect service](https://sd-conenct.csc.fi).
 There you find the Project Identifier in the **User information** view.

-Open _tools-for-sd-desktop_ folder and from there, drag/copy file **sd-installer.desktop** to your desktop.
+When you have accsss to these tools, open _tools-for-sd-desktop_ folder and from there, drag/copy file **sd-installer.desktop** to your desktop.

 [![Installing-sd-installer](../images/desktop/sd-installer1.png)](../images/desktop/sd-installer1.png)